rollmug/directus-endpoint-email/README.md

 ## Restart Directus

 Restart the directus container to ensure the new extension is loaded.
-Check the logs to make sure they are no errors.
+Check the logs to make sure there are no errors.

 ## Testing